syncfusion-content/xamarin-docs/Xamarin/ListView/Sorting.md

 # Sorting in Xamarin ListView (SfListView)

-The SfListView supports sorting the data either in ascending or descending order by using [DataSource.SortDescriptors](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property and by using the custom logic.
+The `SfListView` supports sorting the data either in ascending or descending order by using [DataSource.SortDescriptors](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property and by using the custom logic.

-N> When ItemsSource changed for ListView, `DataSource.SortDescriptors` will be cleared by default.
-You need to add `DataSource.SortDescriptors` again after changing ItemsSource if you want to retain sorting in listview.
+N> When `ItemsSource` changed for ListView, `DataSource.SortDescriptors` will be cleared by default.
+You need to add `DataSource.SortDescriptors` again after changing `ItemsSource` if you want to retain sorting in listview.

-N> To sort the newly added listview items at runtime, set the `listView.DataSource.LiveDataUpdateMode` to `LiveDataUpdateMode.AllowDataShaping`.
-To learn more details about the [LiveDataUpdateMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html), refer to [here](https://help.syncfusion.com/xamarin/datasource/datasource-gettingstarted#defining-the-livedataupdatemode).
+N> To sort the newly added listview items at runtime, set the [LiveDalistView.DataSource.LiveDataUpdateModetaUpdateMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html) to [LiveDataUpdateMode.AllowDataShaping](https://help.syncfusion.com/cr/xamarin/Syncfusion.DataSource.LiveDataUpdateMode.html#Syncfusion_DataSource_LiveDataUpdateMode_AllowDataShaping).
+To learn more details about the `LiveDataUpdateModetaUpdateMode`, refer to [here](https://help.syncfusion.com/xamarin/datasource/datasource-gettingstarted#defining-the-livedataupdatemode).

 ## Programmatic sorting